 The only problem is that these laws can work against innocent people who had no intent to commit a crime.
-Here at SMA Law Group, our Pittsburgh burglary and home invasion attorney has helped hundreds of people in Pennsylvania to reduce or drop burglary and home invasion charges, and we are available 24/7 to help you as well.
+Here at SMT Legal, our Pittsburgh burglary and home invasion attorney has helped hundreds of people in Pennsylvania to reduce or drop burglary and home invasion charges, and we are available 24/7 to help you as well.

 Under Pennsylvania criminal law, burglary is defined as illegally entering a building or private property with the intent to commit a crime in that building or on that property.

 In order to be convicted of burglary in Pennsylvania, the prosecutor handling your criminal case will have to prove beyond a reasonable doubt two elements.
 The first element is proving that you actually entered the building or property, and the second element is that you had the intent to commit a crime when doing so.

 Our experienced burglary defense attorney in Pittsburgh explains that without sufficient proof of each element, the prosecutor may not be able to convict you of burglary, but may still receive a conviction for criminal trespass or attempted burglary.